panoply/vscode-liquid/readme.md

 # Configuration

-The extension provides a couple of different ways for users to configure and control capabilities.
+The extension provides 2 different ways for users to configure and control capabilities.
 Depending on how regularly you are working with Liquid should help determine which method is best for you.
-The `.liquidrc` file or package.json `prettify` field method are great option for developers who prefer single point of control for beautification features.
-Developers who prefer to keep things in the editor (ie: `.vscode/settings.json`) can use workspace/user settings.
+Using `.liquidrc` file is a great option for developers who prefer a single point of control and typically the preferred approach.
+Developers who prefer to keep things in the editor can define all configurations in their workspace/user settings (ie: `.vscode/settings.json`) file.

 ### Using workspace settings

-Setting configuration using workspace settings is made available on the `liquid` option.
+Setting configuration using workspace settings is made available to the `liquid` property.
 When a `.liquidrc` file is present in your projects root then that will take precedence over the `liquid.format.*` options defined in workspace/user settings unless formatting has been disabled (ie: the `liquid.format.enable` option is set to `false`).

 Refer to [Workspace Settings](#workspace-settings) for defaults.

-### Using the package.json prettify field

-In some situations users may prefer to define formatting options within a `package.json` file.
-The extension will check `package.json` files for a `prettify` field and use any beautification options provided when it is defined.
-The `prettify` field only accepts format rules and overrides vscode workspace/user settings unless a `.liquidrc` file is present.
-When a `.liquidrc` file is present in your projects root then that will take precedence over the `prettify` field and `liquid.format.*` workspace/user setting.

 ### Using .liquidrc config file